Dica-Developer/generator-node-webkit/README.md

 ### Download

 Downloads a specific nwjs version for an OS of your choice.
 Generates needed grunt task to build the final app.
+You can call this generator at any time you want to have a new version nwjs.
+The sub generator pay attention to already downloaded nwjs source files and will skip the download.

 Example: